marekjm/viuavm/doc/function_parameters_passing.markdown

 This post briefly described the differences between three methods of passing arguments to functions in Viua VM;
 that is, the pass-by *value*, *pointer*, and *reference*.
 It also described differences between pointers and references, and how to use them in source code.

+---

+#### Copyright (C) 2015, 2016 Marek Marecki

+This documentation file is part of Viua VM, and published under GNU GPL v3 or later.

+You should have received a copy of the GNU General Public License along with Viua VM.
+If not, see <http://www.gnu.org/licenses/>.